 Survey response rate is the foundation of survey reliability.
 If calculated incorrectly, it can mislead decision-makers, weaken the ROI of survey programs, and create a false sense of confidence in CX strategies.
-A precise calculation ensures that leaders know whether feedback reflects the true voice of their audience or just a small, biased fraction.

 The standard formula is: